cyrilbois/developer-playbook/api-development-swagger.md

 # Developer a docker microservice

 1. Check that you have have a local docker environment in [Plattform](/containeraas.md) -> Setup Docker Environment.
-1. Create Mock Dockerfile ([Code](https://github.com/denseidel/consumer-marketplace-service/commit/405511051d1f603a92c024b4a23bf80d279480e7)) and make sure the swagger  file does not include custom functions `x-tokenInfoFunc`. **TODO create it for the mock**
+1. Create Mock Dockerfile ([Code](https://github.com/denseidel/consumer-marketplace-service/commit/405511051d1f603a92c024b4a23bf80d279480e7)) and make sure the swagger  file does not include custom functions like `x-tokenInfoFunc`. **TODO create it for the mock**
 1. Create docker-compose file
   * [Environment Variables to connect to AWS](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 1. Implement Frontend against mocks